-This is simple summer dish that’s packed with flavor from two types of cheese, butter and other ingredients.
+This is a simple summer dish that’s packed with flavor from two types of cheese, butter, and other ingredients.

 A quick, at-a-glance view of the ingredients you need to make these Parmesan roasted zucchini boats.
-If you grow zucchini and parsley, like I do, you may have all the ingredients on hand.
+If you grow zucchini and parsley, as I do, you may have all the ingredients on hand.

 - Vegetable Oil

 - Salt and Pepper

 - Parmesan Cheese